Suicide of Sladjana Vidovic: Lawsuit

-The families of Sladjana Vidović and 17-year-old Eric Mohat (another Mentor High School student who had committed suicide due to bullying) sued the school in 2009 and 2010 respectively.
+The families of Sladjana Vidović and 17-year-old Eric Mohat (another Mentor High School student who died by suicide due to bullying) sued the school in 2009 and 2010 respectively.
 Both lawsuits alleged violations of the parents' 14th Amendment right to due process clauses.
 Neither family demanded compensation in their lawsuit, but sought to raise awareness of the situation and circumstances leading to their children taking their own lives, and the lack of effective measures by the school to address the bullying culture.

-The lawsuit filed by Vidović's parents specifically named the Mentor High School principal, the school's superintendent, and Vidović's guidance counselor, alleging many school officials knew of their daughter's ongoing bullying, her acute state of depression and previous threats and attempts at suicide, but that little was done to address the problem.
+The lawsuit filed by Vidović's parents specifically named the Mentor High School principal, the school's superintendent, and Vidović's guidance counselor, alleging many school officials knew of their daughter's ongoing bullying, her acute state of depression and previous threats and attempts at suicide, but that little had been done to address the problem.
 Furthermore, the lawsuit alleged the school had ignored some of its own policies which required officials to investigate any allegations of bullying and to submit written reports to the principal whether these allegations were substantiated or not.

-In January 2013, this lawsuit was dismissed by U.S. District Court Judge Donald C. Nugent, who ruled the abuse Vidović endured did "not rise to the level of severe and pervasive harassment".
+In January 2013, all charges in this lawsuit were dismissed by U.S. District Court Judge Donald C. Nugent, who ruled the bullying Vidović endured did "not rise to the level of severe and pervasive harassment", as previously defined by the United States Supreme Court.
+Nugent concluded that though the educational system has a duty to protect its students, this duty does not rise to the level of a constitutional guarantee and thus no violation of constitutional rights had occurred.
+In contrast to previous reports, Nugent also ruled no evidence existed the bullying Vidović endured was based on her nationality or ethnicity.

 Documentary film

 The parents of Vidović and Mohat were featured in a documentary film titled Mentor, which premiered on December 9, 2014.
 This 79-minute documentary focuses upon the overall culture of bullying at Mentor High School; outlining the abuse both teenagers endured and the efforts made by both sets of parents to address their concerns prior to their children's suicide.

-Although some locals praised the director's efforts, the documentary provoked severe criticism and threats of violence from local students and community members, who believed the school was being targeted unfairly over an issue which "occurs everywhere".
+Although some locals praised the director's efforts, the documentary provoked severe criticism and threats of violence from local students and community members, who believed the school was being targeted unfairly over an issue that "occurs everywhere".
 Much of this criticism was directed against director Alix Lambert, whom many accused of solely interviewing the family members of Vidović and Mohat and their lawyer, but not school officials, teachers or other students.
 This response caused Lambert to remark that she had invited several faculty members and other Mentor students to submit to interviews, but none had agreed, adding: "When an entire student body is sending threatening tweets to a filmmaker in New York and the film isn't even out yet, that's a problem.
 It serves as evidence that the problem didn't go away and is an illustration of what is happening in Mentor."